VladStandard/WeightService/Core/MDSoft.BarcodePrintUtils/Tsc/TSC cmd.md

 SELFTEST - print out the printer information
-EOJ - Let the printer wait until process of commands (before EOJ) be finished then go on the next command DELAY - Let the printer wait specific period of time then go on next command DISPLAY - show the image, which is in printer’s image buffer, on LCD panel INITIALPRINTER -  restore printer settings to defaults BAR - draws a bar on the label format
+EOJ - Let the printer wait until process of commands (before EOJ) be finished then go on the next command DELAY - Let the printer wait specific period of time then go on next command DISPLAY - show the image, which is in printer?s image buffer, on LCD panel INITIALPRINTER -  restore printer settings to defaults BAR - draws a bar on the label format
 BARCODE - prints 1D barcodes